GuitarML/Seed/README.md

 Neural Modeling is a technique that uses neural networks to replicate the sound of real analog devices.
 Seed uses this technology to recreate three classic amplifiers and one overdrive pedal (and maybe a few easter eggs!).
-All models were trained using the [NeuralSeed](https://github.com/GuitarML/NeuralSeed) code.
+All models were trained using the "ns-capture" branch of the [Automated-GuitarAmpModelling]([https://github.com/GuitarML/NeuralSeed](https://github.com/GuitarML/Automated-GuitarAmpModelling/tree/ns-capture)) code.

 - 9v DC Power (Center Negative)
 - Input / Output - 1/4" Mono